NGnius/rxsm/README.md

 ## Features

-* (Implemented) Save file swapping; load a second save file without having to manually move/rename files
+* Activate a save in creative/build mode so RCX loads it
-* (Implemented) Edit save info; load and save GameData.json, no text editor required!
+* Edit save info & thumbnail without opening a file editor
-* (WIP) Game save downloader; download save files created by other players
-* (WIP) Save management; move (working for between community and creative modes), organise and compress save files
+* Move a save between creative and community (build and play) game modes
+* Create a new save with a unique ID
+* Force unique IDs to avoid ID conflicts

 ## FAQ

 > **I don't see any saves when I start RXSM, how do I fix it?**

-*In v0.0.4 and before, you have to edit the `config.json` file with the correct install locations.
-[More info here](https://github.com/NGnius/rxsm/wiki/User-Guide#configuration).
-In the future, there will be a prompt on startup so you can fix it without getting your hands dirty.*
+*There should be a prompt on startup so you can fix this.
+If you need more information of it doesn't show up, [go here](https://github.com/NGnius/rxsm/wiki/User-Guide#configuration).*

 > **How do I use RXSM?**

 *You click things.
-Unless you're millions of years old, I'd expect you to know that much.
+I understand RXSM seems like its a millions of years old, but I expect you know that much.
 For an overview of what all the clickable things do, check out the [user guide](https://github.com/NGnius/rxsm/wiki/User-Guide#usage).*

 > **Where can I report bugs?**